AdoHaha/ros_fun/README.md

 In this workshop we will play around with ROS 2 and Simulating some robots

-You need to have Docker and docker-compose installed.
+You need to have Docker and docker compose installed.
+It can be docker engine:
+Instructions for Ubuntu are provided [here](https://docs.docker.com/engine/install/ubuntu/)

+but for begginers easier option might be Docker Desktop: [Windows](https://docs.docker.com/desktop/install/windows-install/) [Linux](https://docs.docker.com/desktop/install/linux-install/), [Mac](https://docs.docker.com/desktop/install/mac-install/)

  I suggest cloning this repository.

 `git clone https://github.com/AdoHaha/ros_fun -b humble_pycon`

 `cd ros_fun`

 Use

-`docker-compose up ` to run the container.
+`docker compose up ` to run the container.

 Also, run